-Outside London, the standard process in many areas for setting fares is for the trade to put forward a proposal to the council and this is either approved or rejected.
+Outside of London, the standard process in many is for the trade to put forward a proposal to the council and this is either approved or rejected.

 - 3.17 If the Council are minded to grant this increase in the fare structure then it will be necessary to set an implementation date and the proposal will have to be advertised in a local newspaper.
 Should any objections be received then the council must consider them at a future meeting. - 3.18 The setting of hackney carriage fare fees needs to be conducted in accordance with legislative provisions.
-If it can be shown that this has not been followed then the Council may be potentially at risk of judicial review by anybody affected by those decisions. - 4.
-Exemptions in accordance with the Access to Information procedure rules - 4.1 The report is to be taken in open session. - 5.
-Financial implications [MT] - 5.1 There are no financial implications arising for the Council from the above proposal. - 6.
-Legal implications [MR] - 6.1 Contained within the body of the report.
+If it can be shown that this has not been followed then the Council may be potentially at risk of judicial review by anybody affected by those decisions. - 3.19 The Licensing Committee have considered the request from the trade and have recommended that the proposal for a fare tariff increase be accepted by the Council. - 4.
+Exemptions in accordance with the Access to Information procedure rules - 4.1 The report is to be taken in open session.

+5. Financial implications [MT]

+5.1 There are no financial implications arising for the Council from the above proposal.

+6. Legal implications [MR]

+6.1 Contained within the body of the report.